 Work on the trilogy progresses.
 Herzog’s bountiful disposition means that a fresh and updated edition of A Guide for the Perplexed is already required, a task being undertaken alongside the ongoing project of translating Kiarostami’s published poetry and the continued attendance at his workshops.
 Five Mackendrick books are also near completion.
 Exasperation and Curiosity is a study of his teaching career, A General into Battle is a collection of interviews, Words on Pictures includes uncollected writings (essays, memos, lectures, articles, book reviews) and a further selection of handouts written for his students at the California Institute of the Arts, Screenplays and Treatments is an assembly of scripts of produced and never-realised films, and Italian Journal 1944 – 45 is an annotated version of Mackendrick’s essay written about his wartime experiences.
 In addition, three books are being prepared to accompany the completion of A Time to Stir.
 One includes an edited transcript of the film, a bibliographic survey, and essays about (i) the documentary’s production, (ii) media representation of the 1968 campus events, (iii) the group Columbia Concerned Parents, and (iv) post-1968 Columbia University.
 Another is a book of photographs, the third a history of the events told through primary documents.
 I am also pulling together a decade of research on Medium Cool for a book (as well as steadily filming more interviews for the documentary), editing a collection of long-form interviews/oral histories for a book, formulating ideas for a third film about Peter Whitehead, and working with American playwright, author, essayist and director David Mamet on a book-length interview.
 A book and accompanying film about triple Academy Award-winner Chris Newman are nearly ready.
 The day job here.

 Don’t believe anyone when they insist you can’t do something a certain way and ignore them when they say you have to do things their way.
 Be fearful of nothing, don’t take criticism of your work personally, and don’t doubt your abilities (plenty of people will do that for you).
 Be invaluable to those around you.
 Don’t take the bait.
 Remember what Werner Herzog says about money: it’s cowardly and stupid, slow and unimaginative.
 Wait for no one.
 Free yourself from the control of others and chase what you want (they will, before long, gravitate toward you).
 Nothing worth anything comes easy.
 Don’t spread yourself too thin.
 “Live to the point of tears.”
 Let he who has never sinned… Beware of experts.
 Reuse your work (birdstone).
 Know your tools.
 Autodidactism is good and never-ending (learn to do it all yourself).
 Our most valuable commodity is time.
 “Only the exhaustive is truly interesting” (shun superficiality).
 Consider the long term (hard work never goes unrewarded).
 Don’t fold when you can check (keep your options open) and stop talking about the weather.
 Reliability and consistency are invaluable – anything else is dishonourable.
 Politics is half the battle.
 Do nothing on anyone else’s terms.
 Avoid institutions or accept the inevitable.
 Maintain momentum.
 Put yourself in uncomfortable situations.
 Stop mumbling.
 Earn the respect of those you respect.
 Common courtesy goes a long way.
 Learn it all on the job.
 Solitude.
 The tortoise sometimes wins the race (steady does it).
+Don’t let go of worthwhile collaborators.
 The answer is often right under your nose.
+Those who claim to be your teachers might be wrong about everything.
 Leave your sense of entitlement at the door (play low-status and stop talking about yourself).
 Focus on the essential.
 If not now, when?
 Decide which side you’re on: do it for them or do it for yourself (there is no middle ground).
 “Schlafen kannst Du, wenn Du tot bist.”
 Play to your strengths.
 Swallow your pride.
 Shut up and listen.
 It’s OK to be bored so long as there’s something new to seize upon.
 Don’t say it if you don’t mean it.
 “Independence” is a state of mind.
 Leave the ignorant to themselves.
 If you give, give unconditionally.
 Dignity matters.
 Success is the ability to move from one failure to the next with no loss of enthusiasm.
 All life is problem solving.
 Hold yourself to the highest of standards.
 Get more exercise.
 Know thy limitations (and when to disengage).
 Don’t use “myself” when “me” will do just fine.
 Try not to die like a dog.
 Live up to your myth.
 Stop complaining.
 Enjoy the abyss.
 Create your own rigorous learning environment.
 And don’t quit those piano lessons.